Are you not using it? Switch it off at the wall. If the wall switch is on, you still use some of your power.

 Timers and sensors are a cheap and cheerful way of turning off things that aren't being used.

-Group your appliances (for example the TV, gaming console and decoder), with one timer.
-It'll sense when the primary load, such as the television, is switched off – and turn off all the rest.
-Clever, and cheaper.
+Group your appliances (like the TV, gaming console and decoder) with a one-timer.
+It'll sense when the primary load, such as the television, is switched off and the rest is turned off.
+Clever and cheaper.

-6. Heating Good insulation and efficient heating make it easier and cheaper to heat your home to healthy and comfortable temperatures.
+6. Heating Sound insulation and efficient heating make it easier and cheaper to heat your home to healthy and comfortable temperatures.

-If you'd like to discuss some of these tips further and hear about how we can help you save money get in touch with Seb today.
+Contact Seb today if you'd like to discuss some of these tips further and hear about how we can help you save money.